-(33) IPP--Individual program plan.
+(46) IPP--Individual program plan.
 A plan developed by the interdisciplinary team of a facility resident that identifies the resident's training, treatment, and habilitation needs, and describes programs and services to meet those needs.

-(34) Isolated--A very limited number of residents are affected and a very limited number of staff are involved, or the situation has occurred only occasionally.
+(47) Isolated--A situation in which a very limited number of residents are affected and a very limited number of staff are involved, or the situation has occurred only occasionally.

-(35) Large facility--Facilities with 17 or more resident beds.

-(36) Legal guardian--A person who is appointed guardian under §693 of the Probate Code.
+(48) Key infectious agents--Bacteria, viruses, and other microorganisms that cause the most common infections and infectious diseases in long-term care facilities, according to the CDC, and can be prevented by establishing, implementing, maintaining, and enforcing proper infection prevention and control policies and procedures.

-(37) Legally authorized representative--A person authorized by law to act on behalf of a person with regard to a matter described in this chapter, and may include a parent, guardian, or managing conservator of a minor, or the guardian of an adult.
+(49) LAR--Legally authorized representative--A person authorized by law to act on behalf of a person regarding a matter described in this chapter, and may include a parent, guardian, or managing conservator of a minor, or the guardian of an adult.
+(50) Large facility--A facility with a capacity of 17 or more residents .

-(38) License--Approval from HHSC to establish or operate a facility.
+(51) License--Approval from HHSC to establish or operate a facility.

-(39) License holder--A person that holds a license to operate a facility.
+(52) License holder--A person who holds a license to operate a facility.

-(40) Licensed nurse--A licensed vocational nurse, registered nurse, or advanced practice nurse.
+(53) Licensed nurse--A licensed vocational nurse, registered nurse, or advanced practice nurse.

+(54) LIDDA--A Local Intellectual and Developmental Disability Authority.

-(41) Life Safety Code--NFPA 101.
+(55) Life Safety Code--NFPA 101.

-(42) Life safety features--Fire safety components required by the Life Safety Code such as building construction, fire alarm systems, smoke detection systems, interior finishes, sizes and thicknesses of doors, exits, emergency electrical systems, sprinkler systems, etc.
+(56)) Life safety features--Fire safety components required by the Life Safety Code such as building construction, fire alarm systems, smoke detection systems, interior finishes, sizes and thicknesses of doors, exits, emergency electrical systems, and sprinkler systems.

-(43) Local authorities--A local health authority, fire marshal, building inspector, etc., who may be authorized by state law, county order, or municipal ordinance to perform certain inspections or certifications.
+(57) Local authorities--A local health authority, fire marshal, building inspector, etc., who may be authorized by state law, county order, or municipal ordinance to perform certain inspections or certifications.

-(44) Local health authority--The physician having local jurisdiction to administer state and local laws or ordinances relating to public health, as described in the Texas Health and Safety Code, §§121.021 - 121.025.
+(58) Local health authority--The physician having local jurisdiction to administer state and local laws or ordinances relating to public health, as described in the Texas Health and Safety Code, Chapter 121, Subchapter B .

-(45) LVN--Licensed vocational nurse.
+(59) LVN--Licensed vocational nurse.
 A person licensed to practice vocational nursing in accordance with Texas Occupations Code, Chapter 301.

-(46) Management services--Services provided under contract between the owner of a facility and a person to provide for the operation of a facility, including administration, staffing, maintenance, or delivery of resident services.
-Management services shall not include contracts solely for maintenance, laundry, or food services.

-(47) Metered dose inhaler--A device that delivers a measured amount of medication as a mist that can be inhaled.
+(60) Metered dose inhaler--A device that delivers a measured amount of medication as a mist that can be inhaled.

+(61) Multidrug-resistant organisms--Bacteria and other microorganisms that have developed resistance to multiple types of medicine used to act against the microorganism.

+(62) NAR--Nurse Aide Registry.